-Remember my first post at Maximize Social Business a year ago?
+Remember my first post here a year ago?

 Facebook writing, engagement depression, crazy algorithms turning user newsfeeds into a mess that seemed impossible for marketers to beat… and some tricks on Facebook writing to try for better reach and conversion.